 Although everyone’s experience is different, the following represent the most common physical and psychological withdrawal symptoms that occur during the opiate detox process

 - Runny nose

 Where Opiate Detoxification Occurs

 NOTE: Some opiate addictions require long-term medication maintenance treatment.
-This means that some addicts may be taking maintenance medications, such as methadone or buprenorphine, under the supervision of a doctor for months or even years.
-In fact, some addicts continue to take maintenance meds for the rest of their lives.
+This means that some individuals in recovery may be taking maintenance medications, such as methadone or buprenorphine, under the supervision of a doctor for months or even years.
+In fact, some people continue to take maintenance meds for the rest of their lives.
 Maintenance medications do not cause a “high” or sense of euphoria like standard opiates do.